laiherwahaha/laiherwahaha/README.md

 - 👋 "Hello world!"
 This is @laiherwahaha
-- 👀 I’m interested in how to apply programming in life science.
+- 👀 I’m interested in computational genomics.
 - 🌱 I’m currently learning R and python.
-- 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me laiherwahaha@gmail.com

 <!---
 laiherwahaha/laiherwahaha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.